kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-ABV.md

 often not a workable solution, as it is not only</p>
 <p>overly time-consuming but above all removes so much detail, that the
 material becomes virtually meaningless</p></th>
-<th>FSS endorses this: protection of respondents’ privacy is a valid
+<th>FSS fully endorses this: protection of respondents’ privacy is a
-reason not to grant open access to data.</th>
+valid reason not to grant open access to data.</th>
 </tr>
 </thead>
 <tbody>